Choice communities include Rochester, St. Paul, Duluth

-Nicknamed “Med City,” Rochester is home to the Mayo Clinic that plays a major role in the local economy by employing 30,000 people and attracting 2 million annual visitors.
+Nicknamed “Med City,” Rochester is home to the Mayo Clinic, which plays a major role in the local economy by employing 34,000 people and attracting 2 million annual visitors.
 Rochester has a beautiful downtown district and many parks, while several college campuses and three U.S. highways also serve the community.

 On the Cannon River in southern Minnesota, Northfield has a downtown with many buildings showcasing late 19th and early 20th century architecture.
 Students have top education options like Carleton and St. Olaf colleges, and the city enjoys a stable economy led by sectors like finance and technology.
 The community oversees 35 parks.

 An affluent suburb southwest of Minneapolis, Edina has only one high school (Edina High School), with students achieving a 99 percent graduation rate and a 96 percent college enrollment rate.
 Companies headquartered in Edina include Dairy Queen, Orange Julius and Regis Corporation, and residents can frequent 44 parks.

 The capital of Minnesota, St. Paul lies mostly on the Mississippi River and adjoins Minneapolis to form the “Twin Cities.”
 The community hosts an annual St. Paul Winter Carnival that attracts 350,000 visitors, and the NHL’s Minnesota Wild play home games at Xcel Energy Center.
 St. Paul has 160 public parks.

 Nearly 3,000 businesses are enjoying success in St. Louis Park, led by Park Nicollet Health Services and its 4,500 employees.
 Livability amenities for residents include several private schools, 24 miles of hiking trails and a regional bike trail that links to downtown Minneapolis.
 Area shoppers can frequent Knollwood Mall.